phac-nml/staramr/README.md

 ## Update Database

-If you wish to update to the latest ResFinder and PointFinder databases, you may run:
+If you wish to update to the latest ResFinder, PointFinder, and PlasmidFinder databases, you may run:

 ```bash
 staramr db update --update-default
 ```

-If you wish to switch to specific git commits of the ResFinder and PointFinder databases you may also pass `--resfinder-commit [COMMIT]` and `--pointfinder-commit [COMMIT]`.
+If you wish to switch to specific git commits of either ResFinder, PointFinder, and PlasmidFinder databases you may also pass `--resfinder-commit [COMMIT]`, `--pointfinder-commit [COMMIT]`, and `--plasmidfinder-commit [COMMIT]`.

 ## Restore Database

-If you have updated the ResFinder/PointFinder databases and wish to restore to the default version, you may run:
+If you have updated the ResFinder/PointFinder/PlasmidFinder databases and wish to restore to the default version, you may run:

 ```
 staramr db restore-default